 Structured Data Testing Tool

-The new tool also allowed Google to re-brand, clumping together rich snippets, rich cards and other search results features under the umbrella term 'rich results.'
+This tool allowed Google to rebrand, clumping together rich snippets, rich cards and other search results features under the umbrella term 'rich results.'

 Eligible for rich results